CircuitGuy943/ESP32-S3-TFT-Display-Devboard/README.md

 - Support for a TFT 3x8 RGB display

 ## PCB
 And this is my PCB.
-A bit difficult to include everything under 100mm but I managed to do it and got it to 65x100mm.
-Normal two layer PCB with copper ground areas:
+Very difficult to include everything in two layers but I managed to do it to save cost, and ommitted the use of an via in pads, the USB traces are length matched but the signals for the display don't need any trace/impedance matching as they don't run fast enough.

 <img src=Pictures/PCB_FRONT.png alt="PCB View" width="300"/> <img src=Pictures/PCB_BACK.png alt="PCB Rendered View" width="300"/>